Yuan Yang: Political career

+Before she was an MP, Yang backed the rights of Hongkongers in the United Kingdom and was critical of the Chinese government's 2020 Hong Kong national security law.

 In December 2023, Yang was announced as the Labour Party candidate for Earley and Woodley in the 2024 general election.
 Her family had lived in Earley for 14 years prior to her selection.
-Yang explained that part of her motivation for standing derived from witnessing "the damage austerity has done to our community" in the area.
+Yang explained that part of her motivation for standing derived from witnessing "the damage austerity has done to our community".

-In July 2024, she won the newly created constituency with 18,209 votes, beating the Conservative party candidate who received 17,361 votes, and becoming the UK's first Chinese-born MP.
-Before she was an MP, Yang backed the rights of Hongkongers in the United Kingdom and was critical of the Chinese government's 2020 Hong Kong national security law.
+In July 2024, she won the newly created constituency with 18,209 votes, beating the Conservative party candidate who received 17,361 votes, and becoming the UK's first mainland Chinese-born MP.
 As Yang is a Quaker, she was sworn in to parliament by taking a solemn affirmation on 10 July 2024.

-In October, Yang was elected as a member of the Treasury Select Committee, on which she has raised issues with the quality of labour-force inactivity data.
+In October 2024, Yang was elected as a member of the Treasury Select Committee, on which she has raised issues with the quality of labour-force inactivity data.
 In November 2024 she became chair of the All-Party Parliamentary Group for Social Science and Policy.

-Yang has campaigned for Reading FC to be sold, in response to the current ownership crisis.
+Yang campaigned in 2025 for Reading FC to be sold, in response to a ownership crisis.
 In February 2025, alongside fan group Sell Before We Dai, she ran a petition calling for an inquiry into Reading FC’s absent owner which garnered over 10,000 signatures.
 In March 2025 Yang secured a backbench parliamentary debate on the financial sustainability of football.

 Yang has supported tougher regulation of property management companies.

 In April 2025, Yang was detained, questioned, and denied entry to Israel alongside fellow Labour MP Abtisam Mohamed and two members of staff from the British NGOs who were hosting the delegation; the two MPs stated they were attempting to visit the occupied West Bank as part of a Parliamentary delegation.
 Speaking about the incident in the House of Commons, Middle East Minister Hamish Falconer said: “They had both been granted entry clearance in advance of travelling to Israel [...] their treatment is unacceptable and deeply concerning”.

-The Foreign Secretary, David Lammy, responded to the incident saying: “It is unacceptable, counterproductive, and deeply concerning that two British MPs on a parliamentary delegation to Israel have been detained and refused entry by the Israeli authorities.".
+The Foreign Secretary, David Lammy, responded to the incident saying: “It is unacceptable, counterproductive, and deeply concerning that two British MPs on a parliamentary delegation to Israel have been detained and refused entry by the Israeli authorities."

+On 11 May 2026, she called on Keir Starmer to resign following the poor results in the 2026 local elections.